 One of these people is Nick Hyndman.
 Nick shares how The Ability Center has molded him into a motivated and determined young adult who strives for inclusive opportunities for individuals with disabilities.

 Nick became connected to The Ability Center when he was three years old when his mother inquired about Ability Center programming.
-At the age of six, Nick began attending Camp Cricket, an inclusive summer camp for kids.
-Nick reflects on his early experience with the Center, “Since I grew up taking regular education classes, I did not have the opportunity to interact with many, if any other disabled peers, which as a result, made me question a lot why I was “di-erent” than the other children.
+At the age of six, Nick began attending Camp Cricket, an inclusive summer camp for kids with disabilities.
+Nick reflects on his early experience with ACT, “Since I grew up taking regular education classes, I did not have the opportunity to interact with many, if any other disabled peers, which as a result, made me question a lot why I was “different” than the other children.
 I became a counselor for Camp Cricket because I enjoyed seeing other kids with disabilities feel the same happiness and the same sense of belonging that I felt when I was a camper.

 Nick was also a participant in The Ability Center’s youth summer program which was designed to prepare students with disabilities for college and beyond.